rootdraws/Paracelsus/README.md

 1) Votes can be cast once per week.
 2) Votes are strikes, which curate the LP Rewards process.
 3) Custom Art for each "tribe" | "underlying collateral"
+4) Campaigns can be run Once Per Week. -- Creates a Slow and Steady | Quality over Quantity Atmosphere.

 Launch by 4/20.